keboola/developers-docs/extend/component/ui-options/ui-examples/sync-action-examples.md

 This button can be used for simple connection tests.

-The sync action code has to return following stdout (JSON string) or error (exit code >0):
+The sync action code has to return the following stdout (JSON string) or error (exit code >0):

 ```json
 {